airnandez/lsst-cvmfs/README.md

 # Introduction
-This document provides the steb-by-step instructions to configure your computer to use the binary distribution of the LSST software stack using [CernVM FS](http://cernvm.cern.ch/portal/filesystem).
+This document provides the steb-by-step instructions to configure your computer to use the binary distribution of the [LSST](http://www.lsst.org) software stack using [CernVM FS](http://cernvm.cern.ch/portal/filesystem).

 CERN's CernVM FS is a software component which allow you to mount (in read-only mode) a remote software repository, which will appear to your computer as if the software was locally installed.
 At [CC-IN2P3](http://cc.in2p3.fr) we prepared a binary distribution of LSST stack to be used through CernVM FS.
 You will find below the procedure for installing CernVM FS and configuring it to use LSST software.

+Context and perspectives about this work can be found in [this presentation](https://speakerdeck.com/airnandez/experimenting-with-cernvm-fs-for-distributing-lsst-software).

-**WARNING** : please bear in mind that this work is experimental.
+**WARNING** : *please bear in mind that this work is experimental.
 Your feedback on how to improve it is very welcome.
-Scroll to the end of this document to know how you can provide feedback.
+Scroll to the end of this document to know how you can provide feedback.*

 # Expected Benefits
 With this method, you need to install and configure CernVM FS only once.
 Once this is done, when your computer is connected to the network, you will find the available versions of the LSST software stack under the local directory: